devdevgoat/coming-of-aige/COA_CH003.md

 Mouse sighed, "I just don't see the point."

 "The point?
 Cash!
 Cash is always the point!"
 Victor was getting frustrated.
 He wasn't lying when he said he couldn't do it without Mouse.
-He needed someone smart enough to access the schools servers and Mouse could do it in his sleep.
+He needed someone smart enough to access the school's servers and Mouse could do it in his sleep.
 "Listen, you're the guy I know who can get over the school's firewall, and the-"

 "Through.
 Or around.
 You can't go over a firewall," Mouse droned, as he stroked power button that would finally afford him some peace and quiet.